mrazjava/booklink-openlibrary/README.md

 * [MongoDB](https://www.mongodb.com/)

 ## Version
-POM version follows the format `YYYYMMrX` which is date based. `r` stands for "release" and `X` is the sequence number starting with `1` and resetting each month.
+POM version follows the format `YYYYMMvX` which is date based. `v` indicates version by `X` which is the sequence number starting with `1` and resetting each month.

 ## Architecture